Falling down the rabbit hole - The Griff

-I have a few hang ups with the internet, but the main one
+I have a few hang ups with the internet, but the main one is rabbit holes.

 We’ve all been there.
 I feel fairly safe making this generalization because the world is a big place with plenty of room for random obsessions.